prancheta-apps/prancheta-apps/quadro-tatico-futsal-en.md

     <li>modify or copy the materials; </li>
     <li>use the materials for any commercial purpose or for public display (commercial or non-commercial);
     </li>
-    <li>attempt to decompile or reverse engineer any software contained on the Quadro Tactical Futsal website;
+    <li>attempt to decompile or reverse engineer any software contained on the Futsal Tactical Board website;
     </li>
     <li>remove any copyright or other proprietary notations from the materials; or </li>
     <li>transfer the materials to someone else or 'mirror' the materials on any other server.</li>